liferay/liferay-docs/develop/tutorials/articles/android-app-development/android-app-dev-intro.markdown

 *using* the services in your app.

 The Liferay Mobile SDK is compatible with Liferay Portal 6.2 and later.
-It comes with both the Liferay Android SDK and the Liferay iOS SDK.
-The Liferay Mobile SDK is ready for you to download and use.
+It comes with the Liferay Android SDK and is ready for you to download and use.
 The official project [page](https://www.liferay.com/community/liferay-projects/liferay-mobile-sdk/overview) gives you access to the SDK releases, provides the latest SDK news, and has forums for you to engage in mobile app development discussions.